thereferences/practice/docs/source/development/languages/python.md

 :::{note}
 :class: margin
-This is a brief introduction to the code of practice for Python programming
+In progress.
+A brief introduction to the code of practice for Python programming
 :::

 Please use the <a href="https://peps.python.org/pep-0008/">PEP (Python Enhancement Proposal) 8 Style Guide for